onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 Luckily there exist *plugins*.

 Unluckily plugins are (in my experience) not pleasant to implement, it is hard to find any that are truly helpful, and they pretty much never play nicely with other plugins.
-Finally, plugins don't know anything about your context, so like SO and ChatGPT, the likelihood that they will help you for *your* problem is slim.
+Finally, plugins don't know anything about your context, so like Stack Overflow and ChatGPT, the likelihood that they will help you for *your* problem is slim.

 The key issue is that software is so *contextual* that it is not possible to predict the specific questions that will arise in developing and evolving it.
 (We'll see some examples shortly.)